 The Boston-Edison District is significant as a single family, residential area of quality and substantial architecture.
 The majority of these homes were built between the years 1905 and 1925 and remain unchanged today.
 Many prominent and wealthy Detroiters constructed homes in this district during that period.
 If you're new to the neighborhood, the best way to see it is through the self-guided walking and driving tours put together by Historic Boston-Edison Association's archivist, Jerald A. Mitchell.

 Easy!
-Join the Historic Boston-Edison Association; dues are $40.00 per year and can be paid online or by using this form.
+Join the Historic Boston-Edison Association; dues are $40.00 per year and can be paid online.
 If you're already a member, contact the Historic Boston-Edison Association by email, phone, or USPS.
 Volunteers are always welcome on HBEA committees.

 Like any association, just to exist we have overhead costs for phones, P.O. boxes, postage, office supplies, copying, storage of supplies, our newsletter, legal expenses, regular meetings, and so on.
 Memberships pay for our existence.
 The Historic Boston-Edison Association also sponsors many neighborhood functions and pays for a number of services to help the community.
 We continue to work at beautifying and protecting the neighborhood.
 Whatever improves Boston-Edison enhances your property values and your life.

-The Historic Boston-Edison Association is a neighborhood community group, and active membership and dues payment are voluntary.
-We are not an HOA, and do not set or enforce regulations.
-However, the Boston-Edison neighborhood is a city of Detroit designated historic district, and the city does require home renovations be approved by the Detroit Historic District Commission.
+The Historic Boston-Edison Association is not an HOA.
+It is a neighborhood advocacy group; membership and dues payments are voluntary.
+The Association does not set or enforce regulations.
+However, the Boston-Edison neighborhood is a city of Detroit designated historic district, and the Detroit Historic District Commission does require pre-approval for any renovations in the neighborhood.
+See the Commission's website or HBEA's page for more information.

 The Boston Edison District is significant as a single family, residential area of quality and substantial architecture.
 The majority of these homes were built between the years 1905 and 1925 and remain unchanged today.
 Many prominent and wealthy Detroiters constructed homes in this district during that period.
 The District received historic designation from the Federal, State and City governments in 1974.
 Read much more on Boston-Edison's history.